-- Crime prevention (\$62,829), utility bill assistance (\$20K), and (\$73,794) for recreational activities in Jacksonville Beach's San Pablo Beach neighborhood and a senior activity center in Neptune Beach (\$49,497) totaling \$206,120 in CDBG funds have been dedicated to these activities. - Infrastructure improvements to Donner Park Neighborhood (\$92,690), to include install lighting for basketball court to energy efficient standards, install security lighting for community center, sod baseball field, gravel and sod southern end of soccer field and add paved parking.
+- Crime prevention (\$63,982), utility bill assistance (\$6,981), and (\$62,833) for recreational activities in Jacksonville Beach's San Pablo Beach neighborhood and a senior activity center in Neptune Beach (\$43,969) totaling \$133,796 in CDBG funds have been dedicated to these activities. - Infrastructure improvements to Donner Park Neighborhood (\$79,064), to include constructing sidewalks from Donner Park to Dutton Island Preserve and to provide drainage improvements for the neighborhood.